sebastianmarinc/sebastianmarinc/README.md

-## hi, seb here! 😄 i'm a behavioral data scientist interested in tech + psychology ⚡:brain:
+## hi, seb here! 😄 i'm a behavioral data scientist interested in tech + human behavior ⚡:brain:

 <!--
 **sebastianmarinc/sebastianmarinc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.